The cult of constitutional law has been a complete and utter failure

 The failure to recognize judges as legislators in black dresses led Democrats to neglect the judicial system, even as the Federalist Society was amassing hundreds of millions of dollars to create a conveyor belt factory of Christianist ideologues like Antonin Scalia and Clarence Thomas.
 The left’s inaction allowed the right to strategically fill the courts with judges who view the law through a fundamentally reactionary, usually religious, lens.

-Instead of realizing what was happening right in front of them and beginning to sound the alarm to Democratic voters, the liberal legal establishment were deluded by the careers of Justices Sandra Day O’Connor and David Souter, who evolved in a more moderate direction over time after being appointed by Republicans.
+Instead of realizing what was happening right in front of them and beginning to sound the alarm to Democratic voters, the liberal legal establishment was deluded by the careers of Justices Sandra Day O’Connor and David Souter, who evolved in a more moderate direction over time after being appointed by Republicans.
+Instead of seeing the duo as the last vestiges of the nearly extinct conservatism of Dwight Eisenhower, the cult of constitutional law saw Souter and O’Connor as inevitable products of the miraculous power of judicial objectivity.

 While liberals looked upon Souter and O’Connor in admiration, reactionaries were also observing.
-Under the leadership of Catholic extremist Leonard Leo’s Federalist Society, they created an institution that indoctrinated and vetted right-leaning law students throughout their entire careers, carefully grooming authoritarian impulses and diverting anyone who thought for themselves.
+Under the leadership of Catholic extremist Leonard Leo, they created an institution, the Federalist Society, that indoctrinated and vetted right-leaning law students throughout their entire careers, carefully grooming authoritarian impulses and diverting anyone who was too independent-minded.

 All of this happened in public view.
 Out of necessity, reactionary legal activists conducted their program in front of everyone, but con law professors paid so little attention to the right that they utterly missed how Christian fundamentalists with viewpoints barely different from Ralph Reed and Pat Buchanan rebuilt the right-wing legal establishment to push a completely different epistemology based upon authority rather than empirical reasoning to support the American right’s larger goal of rolling back the entire 20th century.